UrbsLab/STREAMLINE/README.md

-STREAMLINE is an end-to-end automated machine learning (AutoML) pipeline that empowers anyone to easily train, interpret, and apply a variety of predictive models as part of a rigorous and optionally optionally customizable data mining analysis.
+STREAMLINE is an end-to-end automated machine learning (AutoML) pipeline that empowers anyone to easily train, interpret, and apply a variety of predictive models as part of a rigorous and optionally customizable data mining analysis.
 It is programmed in Python 3 using many common libraries including [Pandas](https://pandas.pydata.org/) and [scikit-learn](https://scikit-learn.org/stable/).